 However, cost should not be the focus when it comes to a contested divorce.
 The most important consideration here is not getting a quick settlement or a cheap settlement, but a good settlement.

 A good settlement is one that you can live with, that splits the marital assets fairly and protects your custodial rights as a parent.
 It’s never good to have contested divorce cases drag out unnecessarily.
 Your legal representation should be prepared to fight for your rights for as long as it takes, though.

 One of the best ways to avoid unnecessary delays and stall tactics in a contested divorce is to hire a law firm that’s well versed in family law and divorce cases.
-Charlotte Christian Law’s distinguished reputation for effectively defending their client’s rights goes back over two decades.
+The Law Offices of Charlotte Christian and Associates’s distinguished reputation for effectively defending their client’s rights goes back over two decades.

 What Kinds of Issues Are Resolved in Contested Divorces?